-Coconut Oil Sugar Scrub DIY
+Coconut Oil Sugar Scrub Recipe

 It seems like every time I turn around I’m reading the health benefits of coconut oil.
 I love the no sugar chocolate truffles I make with the stuff, but it’s also really good for your skin too.